heya/io/README.md

 * `io.track` &mdash; a simple plugin to track I/O requests to eliminate duplicates, register an interest without initiating I/O requests, and much more.
 * `io.mock` &mdash; a way to mock I/O requests without writing a special server courtesy of [Mike Wilcox](https://github.com/clubajax).
 Very useful for rapid prototyping and writing tests.
 * `io.bust` &mdash; a simple plugin to generate a randomized query value to bust browser's cache.
+* `io.retry` &mdash; a plugin to retry unreliable services or watch changes over time.

 The following additional transports are provided: